h3rald/h3/docs/md/key-concepts.md

 H3 uses a [HyperScript](https://openbase.io/js/hyperscript)-like syntax to create HTML elements in pure JavaScript.
 No, you are actually creating Virtual DOM nodes with it but it can be easier to think about them as HTML elements, or better, something that *eventually* will be rendered as an HTML element.

-The main difference between H3's HyperScript implementation and others is that it uses **h3** as the main constructor to create nodes.
-HyperScript uses **h**, Mithril uses **m**, ...kind of an obvious choice if you ask me.
-If you don't like it, you can rename it to *piripicchio* if you want, and it will *still* be used in the same way.

 How, you ask?
 Like this:

 ```js